Haruka Ayase

-Aya Tademaru (蓼丸綾, Tademaru Aya) better known by the stage name Haruka Ayase (綾瀬 はるか), is a Japanese actress who started her career as a model in the year 2000.
+Aya Tademaru (蓼丸 綾, Tademaru Aya) better known by the stage name Haruka Ayase (綾瀬 はるか), is a Japanese actress who started her career as a model in the year 2000.
 She has since become a leading actress in television and film.
+The Japan Times has referred to Ayase as "the Japanese version of Anne Hathaway".
+In 2018, she was named the most beautiful face in Japan.

 Career

 2000–2004: Early career

 Ayase was invited by a friend to participate in the 25th Horipro Talent Scout Caravan.
 She was interested as "an excuse to not attend club activities", but had nothing prepared, so she did a rabbit imitation that was popular at school.
 She won the Special Jury Prize, and made her debut in the entertainment world in 2000.

 Her stage name was taken from the internet, with Ayase and herself choosing it from 16,000 applicants; on February 28, 2001, it was decided as "Haruka Ayase".

 In addition to photo collections and weekly magazines, her popularity as a gravure idol increased with appearances on local programs such as Cosmo Angel.
 Her pictorial activities decreased as she began to receive attention as an actress.

 Ayase made her acting debut in 2001 in part 3 of Kindaichi Shōnen no Jikenbo starring Jun Matsumoto.

 In 2003, she made her first regular appearance in the serial drama Boku no Ikiru Michi.

 She was selected as a cast member of Socrates in Love in 2004, for which she won Best Supporting Actress at the 42nd Television Drama Academy Awards for her portrayal of Aki Hirose, a high schooler with leukemia.
 Ayase shaved her hair and changed her weight in order to match Masami Nagasawa's portrayal of the character in the film.